Jurickson Profar Player Props: Rockies vs. Guardians

 Jurickson Profar At The Plate

-- Profar is hitting .210 with two doubles, three home runs and 10 walks.
+- Profar has two doubles, three home runs and 11 walks while hitting .202.

+- In 63.6% of his games this season (14 of 22), Profar has picked up at least one hit, and in three of those games (13.6%) he recorded multiple hits.

-- Profar has driven in a run in six games this year (28.6%), including two games with multiple runs batted in.
+- Profar has driven in a run in seven games this year (31.8%), including two games with multiple runs batted in.

-- He has scored in seven games this year (33.3%), but has had no multi-run games.
+- He has scored in seven of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.